eT0M/rtl_sdr_FS20_decoder/README.md

-Decoding FS20 home automation protocoll data with RTL-SDR and GNU Radio
+Decoding FS20 home automation protocol data with RTL-SDR and GNU Radio
 ========================================================================

 Thomas Frisch

 email: dev@e-tom.de

 Since i have some FS20 based components in use and under development,